tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 * [tsla_historical.csv](Activities/03-Ins_Rolling_Statistics/Resources/tsla_historical.csv)

-Open the lesson slides, move to the "Rolling Statistics" section and explain the following:
+Open the lesson slides, move to the "Rolling Statistics" section, and explain the following:

 * A **rolling statistic** is a metric calculated over the range of a shifting, or rolling, window.
-For example, a 7-day rolling mean of 14 days' worth of closing prices for a stock would calculate the mean of the closing prices for days 1–7, and then days 2–8, and then days 3–9, and so on.
+For example, a 7-day rolling mean of 14 days' worth of closing prices for a stock would calculate the mean of the closing prices for days 1–7, days 2–8, days 3–9, and so on.

-* Some commonly used rolling statistics are rolling averages, otherwise known as simple moving averages, and rolling standard deviations.
+* Some commonly used rolling statistics are rolling averages (otherwise known as simple moving averages), and rolling standard deviations.

-* Rolling statistics help to demonstrate the progression or change of a particular metric over time.
+* Rolling statistics help demonstrate the progression, or change, of a particular metric over time.
 For example, calculating the average closing price of one year's worth of stock data will output a single metric, the average closing price for the year.
 But a rolling 7-day mean will give you the change in weekly average closing prices over the year.

-Close the presentation, open the unsolved version of the Jupyter notebook and live code the demo by highlighting the following:
+Close the presentation, open the unsolved version of the Jupyter notebook, and live code the demo by highlighting the following:

 * In this demo, we will analyze historical stock data from Tesla Inc. (`TSLA`) to calculate rolling statistics in Python.